ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

     - **kubelet**
         - Kubernetes agent that runs on a node
         - Communicates with control plane
-        - Handles reporting container status and other data to control plane
+        - Handles reporting /container status and other data to control plane
     - **Container runtime**
         - Not build into Kubernetes.
 Separate software.
         - Responsible for running containers on machine
-        - Kubernetes supports multiple, i.e. Docker, containerd
+        - Kubernetes supports multiple, i.e. Docker, containerd, etc.
     - **kube-proxy**
         - Network proxy that runs on each node
         - Provides network between containers and cluster